AdobeDocs/campaign.en/help/common/delivery/using/communication-channels.md

 Adobe Campaign offers the following delivery channels:

 1. **Email channel**: email deliveries let you send personalized emails to the target population.
 [Learn more](#email-deliveries).
 1. **Direct mail channel**: direct mail deliveries let you generate an extraction file which contains data on the target population.
-Refer to [About direct mail channel](about-direct-mail-channel.md).
+[Learn more](direct/about-direct-mail-channel.md).
 1. **Mobile channel**: deliveries on mobile channels let you send personalized SMS or LINE messages to the target population.
 [Learn more](#mobile-deliveries).
 1. **Mobile application channel**: mobile app deliveries let you send notifications to iOS and Android systems.
 [Learn more](#push-notifications).